 In fact, people find your content worth consuming and seek it out.

-No wonder content marketing has an excellent ROI as it produces 3x more leads than paid search.
+No wonder b2b content marketing consultant Birmingham has an excellent ROI as it produces 3x more leads than paid search.

-All these AWESOME stats show that if there is any time to add a content marketing world into your digital strategy, it is NOW.
+All these AWESOME stats show that if there is any time to add a content marketing consultant into your digital strategy, it is NOW.

 But remember that all companies who are busy in combining content and marketing in one place don’t turn into a superstar.